filouRE/UtilsHeader/README.md

         - Returns the length (number of characters) in the string

 ## Roadmap
-- August 26 2023, initialize the first commit and started working on the String class.
+- On August 26, 2023, initialized the first commit and started working on the String class.

 ## Todo
 - [x] Basic String